CopernicaMarketingSoftware/Documentation/Mailerq/4.0/spool-directory.md

 messages.
 Invalid files will not be picked up.
 MailerQ opens the file, and filters out all the recipients from the "to", "cc" and "bcc" header fields.
-For each recipient a JSON formatted message is copied to the queue that is configured to the "inbox" queue (this is the queue that has been assigned to the "rabbitmq-inbox" setting in the config file).
+For each recipient a JSON formatted message is copied to the queue that is configured to be the "inbox" queue (this is the queue that has been assigned to the "rabbitmq-inbox" setting in the config file).

 The envelope address is also extracted from the message: the "x-mq-envelope"